 What is SSL?

-SSL (Secure Sockets Layer) is an industry-standard security technology that can be used to encrypt the data transmissions sent between a hosting server and a web browser.
 This is an important security measure – especially when a site needs to transmit sensitive data such as credit card details or passwords – as it prevents the possibility of cybercriminals 'eavesdropping' on this data and intercepting it for their own malicious intent.

 Until recently, SSL has only really been seen as essential for use on e-commerce websites, where the presence of a padlock icon in the browser's address bar has become a recognised indicator of an online store's trustworthiness.
 However, in an effort to help secure the entire web, Google has now signalled that it plans to start flagging up any non-SSL site as being insecure.